juandazapata/juandazapata.github.com/_posts/2013-07-15-using-rvm-in-a-crontab.md

   </code>
 </pre>

-However you will see messages like Gemfile not found and crazy stuff like that.
-The correct way to run it is to invoke directly your ruby installation from your rvm gemset.
-Something like this:
+However you will see all kind of crazy error messages like Gemfile not found and shit like that.
+The correct way to run it is to invoke directly your ruby installation from your rvm gemset:

 <pre>
   <code class='language-bash'>